appsmithorg/appsmith-docs/website/docs/connect-data/reference/open-ai.md

 </dd>

-To display the OpenAI response, you can use mustache binding `{{}}` in the widget's default property or JSObjects.
-For more information on responses refer to the [OpenAI documentation.](https://platform.openai.com/docs/api-reference/chat/object)
+For more information refer to the [OpenAI documentation.](https://platform.openai.com/docs/api-reference/chat/object)